 Inclusiveness and Depression

-Young people, people of color, people with fluid sexual orientations, are having a hard time in our uber-connected, uber-social society.
+Young people, people of color, and people with fluid sexual orientations are having a hard time in our uber-connected, uber-social society.
 Sure, we’re getting better at being inclusive.
 But, we’re not doing good enough.
 The LGBTQIA community is suffering mightily from depressive suicide.
 And even if the ideation is not put into a plan, just BEING DEPRESSED SUCKS.

 Depression Sucks the Energy and Soul Out of All of Us